kklim1323/Pose-and-Shape-Estimation-of-Humans-in-Vehicles/README.md

 # Pose and Shape Estimation of Humans in Vehicles

-Pose and Shape Estimation of Humans in Vehicles (paper link will be available)
+Pose and Shape Estimation of Humans in Vehicles (https://ieeexplore.ieee.org/document/10229964)

+> Published in: IEEE Transactions on Intelligent Transportation Systems ( Volume: 25, Issue: 1, January 2024)

 > Kwang-Lim Ko, Jun-Sang Yoo, Changwoo Han, Jungyeop Kim, and Seung-Won Jung